pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/consolidate-duplicate-conditional-fragments.md

 ```

-#|en| Now let's try to move <code>validateEmailAddress()</code>.
+#|en| Now let's try to move `validateEmailAddress()`.
 These calls are in different places, so it is worth thinking about whether to move them at all.
 In our case, validation can be performed anywhere but preferably closer to the beginning of the method.
 So let's move it there.

 Remove selected